CBEP-SoCB-Details/Beaches_Bacteria/Analysis/beaches_rainfall_analysis.md

 relatively little additional effect on bacteria levels.
-This suggests we may have a breakdown in the linear response for higher level rainfall events, which may cause the model to understate the importance of rainfal lat lower concentrations.
+This suggests we may have a breakdown in the linear response for higher level rainfall events, which may cause the model to understate the importance of rainfall at lower concentrations.
 We need to check that.

 ``` r
 (emms <- emmeans(gamma_glm, "SiteCode", type = 'response'))